nxrighthere/EnkiTasks-CSharp/README.md

 #### Profiler callback
 Provides per task scheduler events.

-`ProfilerCallback(uint thread)` notifies when profiler event related to a particular thread come up. `ProfilerCallback.GetPointer()` can be used for obtaining a pointer to the callback function.
+`ProfilerCallback(uint thread)` notifies when profiler event related to a particular thread come up.
+A pointer to the callback can be obtained using `ProfilerCallback.GetPointer()` function.

 ### Structures
 #### ProfilerCallbacks